Reinhartsamuel/byscript-cron-go/README.md

 - The app will continue running even if Redis is unavailable
 - Check that Redis server is running on the specified host and port
 - Use `docker-compose up -d redis` to start Redis with Docker
+- On Railway, add a Redis service and it will automatically set `REDIS_URL`
 - Verify Redis configuration if using authentication

 ## License